niltok64/the-useless-collection/README.md

 # the-useless-collection
 A collection of software that serve no purpose other than waste your time.
+Forking is encouraged!

 Requires Python 3.9.